Dubai: Tourism and retail

 Dubai has been called the "shopping capital of the Middle East".
 Dubai alone has more than 70 shopping centres, including the world's second-largest shopping centre, The Dubai Mall.
-As of June 2024 the Emirate real estate developer Emaar Properties announced plans to expand the 12-million-square-foot mall for 1.5 billion dirhams ($408 million), adding 240 luxury stores, along with new food outlets.
+As of June 2024, the Emirate real estate developer Emaar Properties announced plans to expand the 12-million-square-foot mall for 1.5 billion dirhams ($408 million), adding 240 luxury stores, along with new food outlets.
 Dubai is also known for the historical souk districts on either side of its creek.
-Traditionally, dhows from East Asia, China, Sri Lanka, and India discharged their cargo and the goods would be bargained over in the souks adjacent to the docks.
-Dubai Creek played a vital role in sustaining community life in the city and was the resource that originally drove Dubai's economic boom.
+Traditionally, dhows from East Asia, China, Sri Lanka, and India discharged their cargo, and the goods would be bargained over in the souks adjacent to the docks.
+Dubai Creek played a vital role in sustaining the city's community life and was the resource that originally drove Dubai's economic boom.
 As of September 2013, Dubai Creek has been proposed as a UNESCO World Heritage Site.
 Many boutiques and jeweler stores are in the city.
 Dubai is also known as "the City of Gold", as the Gold Souk in Deira houses nearly 250 gold retail shops.